Embracing Intentions: A Guide to Meaningful Living

 Here’s what often happens with goals:

 We tie our sense of success—or failure—to whether we hit them.
-If we fall short, we don’t just miss the goal… we question ourselves.
+If we fall short, we don’t just miss the goal; we question ourselves.
+Intentions work differently.

 That’s what makes intentions so empowering—they’re always available.